Minimum Bottom Line Profit Should Be > 7%!

 Issues Remodelers Face That Drive Indirect Costs Higher

 Remember I said that indirect costs are generally higher dollar for dollar of direct costs for remodelers over other forms of contractors?
 Why is this so?
 Well, the most common indirect cost is the project management which is most often the salaries for you and the other project managers.
-Think about it for a moment, you are onsite more often and for longer periods of time because of the complexity involved in remodeling over new home construction.
+Think about it for a moment, you are onsite more often and for longer periods of time because of the complexity involved in remodeling over new home construction (demolition, tying in the foundation and utilities, debris removal, access issues, tying in the existing roof).

 The following is a short list of what drives the time requirements for all involved: